• Skip to primary navigation

 Rabbit's Foot Fern in a clay pot.

 There's something about the lacey foliage of ferns that I really like.
 I have a maidenhair fern and it's gorgeous.
-However, it's finicky, and needs to be watered often when it's inside during the winter.
-I also have a staghorn fern that's not as picky but it's doesn't look as good as it could in my dry home environment.
+However, it's finicky and needs to be watered often when it's inside during the winter.
+I also have a staghorn fern that's not as picky but it doesn't look as good as it could in my dry home environment.

-One fern that does seem to be happy indoors is the Rabbit's Foot Fern, Davallia fejeensis.
-Growing a rabbit's foot fern is pretty easy and not only can you enjoy the beautiful lacey fronds, but you also get the added bonus of their unique furry rhizomes that hang over the pot.
+One fern that does seem to be happy indoors is Davallia fejeensis commonly known as Rabbit's Foot Fern.
+Growing a rabbit's foot fern is pretty easy and not only can you enjoy the beautiful lacey fronds, but you also get the added bonus of their unique furry rhizomes or "feet" that hang over the pot.

-Davallia fejeensis aka Rabbit's Foot Fern, is native to Fiji so if you live in a warm climate plant hardiness zone zones 10 - 11 then you can grow this fern outdoors all year long.
-However, my zone 6 garden would surely kill this beauty come winter.
-So I grow it as a houseplant.
+• Hardiness Zone: zones 10 - 11 so if you live in a warm climate then you can grow this fern outdoors all year long.
+The rest of us can grow it as a houseplant.

 Caring for Rabbit's Foot Ferns